 Where to Stay

-The Hilton Garden Inn Asheville Downtown opened this past August and is perfectly situated to be within walking distance to the city's best restaurants, boutiques, art galleries, and breweries.
+The Hilton Garden Inn Asheville Downtown is perfectly situated to be within walking distance to the city's best restaurants, boutiques, art galleries, and breweries.
 The property is chock-full of local art (hello, this is Asheville), and the farm-to-table restaurant is incredibly good (again, it's Asheville).
 We loved the quinoa topped with local eggs that's perfect for a pre-hike breakfast.
 There's a pool, gym, business center -- really everything you need, but the best feature is upstairs.
 Pillar Rooftop Bar serves craft cocktails, small-batch spirits, microbrews, and great bar food.
 Order a drink, snag a blanket at that coveted seat by the fire pit, and soak in stunning views of downtown with a mountain backdrop.

 For a romantic getaway, book a room at The Bunn House.
 This five-room boutique hotel boasts beds dressed in Frette linens; a private balcony or patio; bathrooms equipped with a steam shower, L’Occitane en Provence products, and heated floors; rooms are stocked with local goodies and wine.